About

 Summary

-I’m a Marine Engineer & Certified Project Management Professional with 13-years' in shipbuilding, autonomous vessels and offshore wind development.
-I'm a proven leader at the interface between the technical & program sides of specialty maritime projects.
-Building on top of a strong technical background, I am experienced developing procedures, project controls, and reporting in multi-discipline, multi-national teams.
-Especially R&D-focused, throughout my career I have adapted processes as companies matured, technologies advanced, and brand-new industries developed.
-I get the most job satisfaction facilitating how teams organize and developing the tools needed to plan, execute, & track, setting ourselves up for success.
+Marine Engineer + Certified Project Management Professional in shipbuilding, autonomy, R&D, and offshore energy projects in both the commercial and DoD/DoE contracting spaces.
+Building on top of a strong technical background, I am experienced managing engineering and developing strategy, proposals, processes, and reporting in start-up marine technology environments.
+Throughout my career I have adapted processes as companies matured, technologies advanced, and brand-new industries developed.

 points of Pride